mmiqbal2/neiu-cs-420/README.md

 updated information to users so that they may find and travel to safest country as per the data.
 By my Application I am trying to get all the information that a user need at one spot which is my TrackCovid App.
 So the user will not have spend much more time than necessary on deciding where they want to travel.

+The link to the repository of neiu-cs-420 is https://github.com/mmiqbal2/neiu-cs-420